 As a print studio, we use a lot of paper, there's no way around this, however an important part of our workflow is to produce as little paper waste from printing as possible.
 We economically and efficiently print our customer's artwork, aiming to create minimal waste from every print.

-The complete set of Hahnemühle's natural range available to print on.
+Hahnemühle's natural range of papers available to print on.

 We stock papers from Hahnemuhle, Canson Infinity, St Cuthberts Mill and Fotospeed.
 They all use materials from certified forests and make sure all packaging is recyclable, you can find their environmental policies on their websites here;